t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : An identifier that describes how the link target resource relates to the current resource (see {{RFC8288}}).

 Media Type:
-: A string such as "text/html" or "application/json" that is used to label representations so that it is known how the representation should be interpreted and how it is encoded.
+: An IANA-registered string such as "text/html" or "application/json" that is used to label representations so that it is known how the representation should be interpreted and how it is encoded.

 Method:
 : An operation associated with a resource.
 Common methods include GET, PUT, POST, and DELETE (see {{sec-methods}} for details).